kkartikeysetia/Spotify_Frontend/README.md

    ```
 4. Visit the local URL shown in the terminal — your app is live!

-ℹ️   The instructions above are adapted from the *How to Run this Project* guide.fileciteturn1file0L11-L16
+ℹ️   The instructions above are adapted from the *How to Run this Project*

 ### ⚠️ Troubleshooting

-* Ensure `node_modules` appears after `npm install` — re‑run the command if it doesn’t.fileciteturn1file0L13-L13
+* Ensure `node_modules` appears after `npm install` — re‑run the command if it doesn’t.
 * On Windows, run the terminal **as Administrator** if you hit permission errors.
 * Still stuck?
 Check the PDF guide or watch the YouTube playlist linked therein.fileciteturn1file0L17-L17